Setting Basic Assessment Rates Policy 23-600 | Effective Date: September 25, 2024

 Fatality - an occurrence of death as a result of an accident that arose out of and in the course of employment.

-New injury costs - total direct claim-related costs arising as a result of an accident that arose out of and in the course of employment that occurred within the exposure period.
+New injury costs - total direct claim-related costs arising as a result of an accident that arose in the course of employment that occurred within the exposure period.
 Costs associated with accidents that occurred outside the exposure period are not included.

 North American Industry Classification System (NAICS) - a common framework for the production of comparable industry statistics by the statistical agencies of Canada, Mexico, and the United States.
-As a reference manual, the NAICS provides a classification structure that includes industry definitions and examples to clarify the content of each industry.
-(Statistics Canada – North American Industry Classification System, 2002)
+As a reference manual, the NAICS provides a classification structure including definitions and examples of activities for each industry.

 E-News Sign-up